-An effective marketing survey, or research questionnaire, is a lot more complicated than just putting together some questions and asking customers, or random people, to fill it out.
+An effective marketing survey, or survey questionnaire, is a lot more complicated than just putting together some questions and asking customers, or random people, to fill it out.
 There is actually a method behind the madness.

 One of the key elements to a good survey is the flow of the questions.
 The questions should start out with impersonal, yes or no (or true or false) questions and methodically transition to more personal questions.
 The reason behind this is you want to establish trust (and quickly) with the survey taker and as they progress and see that it isn’t painful, you want to get to the real questions with substance.
 Additionally, the ulterior motive behind starting with impersonal and moving to more personal questions is that once they start, they are less likely to stop due to the psychology behind escalation of commitment.
 They have already invested time in starting the survey and (most) people will naturally complete something when they start it.
-The questions should be brief and as articulate as possible with responses in one of the following formats:
+The questions should be brief and as articulate as possible with responses in one of the following survey question formats:

 - Yes or No

 - True or False

 - Lettered responses with A., B., C., etc.

 - Numbered 1 – 5 or 1 – 10 with an indication of what 1 and 10 represents (1

 most likely and 10 least, etc.) or

 - Verbal ranges (i.e. Very Important, Somewhat Important, Not Important)